VladSaiocUber/go-gc-proposal/README.md

 ## Open issues

 Ideally, bitmasking would be as uninvasive as possible.
 However, in the current implementation, it is still carried out even when the GC is operating normally (assuming experimental changes are enabled).
-Consider the following (admittedly) program:
+Consider the following (admittedly contrived) example:
 ```
 func main() {                      // Goroutine G0
   mu := &sync.Mutex{}              // Create lock